 Rear Fairings

-Rear fairings can help to reduce drag from the low-pressure developed in the wake behind the trailer.
-Trailer – or boat – tails typically consist of collapsible panels that fold out from the rear of the trailer.
-While these are effective at reducing drag, they can be complicated to use and make it difficult for drivers to gain access to the rear doors of the trailer.
+Rear fairings can help reduce drag from the low pressure developed in the wake behind the trailer.
+Traileror boattails typically consist of collapsible panels that fold out from the rear of the trailer.
+While these are effective at reducing drag, they can be complicated to use and make it difficult for drivers to access the trailer’s rear doors.
 Another option is rear fairings that are constructed with panels located on the sides and top flush with the edge of the trailer.
-This type of design helps to bend airflow around the back of the trailer to reduce drag without affecting the ability to open and close the rear doors.
-Testing performed by the American Trucking Association (ATA) on a variety of rear fairings showed that most provide between 5 and 15 percent fuel efficiency.
+This design helps to bend airflow around the back of the trailer to reduce drag without affecting the ability to open and close the rear doors.
+Testing performed by the American Trucking Association (ATA) on various rear fairings showed that most provide between 5 and 15 percent fuel efficiency.

 Nose Fairings